MoVehrs/DynRPG-Plugins/limit_break/README.md

    This is required because:

-   - The plugin only checks the first command slot for Limit/Ultimate commands
+   - The plugin only checks the first command slot for Limit/Ultimate commands.

-   - The plugin only converts Attack/Double Attack commands into limit skills
+   - The plugin only converts Attack/Double Attack commands into limit skills.

-   - Commands in other positions or of other types will not trigger limit skills
+   - Commands in other positions or of other types will not trigger limit skills.